Severance pay in Germany: What is the “fair amount”?

 severance pay

-Every year, there are 200.000 lawsuits against unfair dismissal in Germany (BMAS).
-When an employer dismisses employees, many will receive a severance payment.
-Even though technically, there is not always a legal right to such a payment.
+Every year, more than 200.000 lawsuits against unfair dismissal are filed in Germany.
+Whenever an employer dismisses employees, most of them will receive a severance payment.
+Even though technically, there is not always a legal claim to such payments.
 In practice, however, in the event of termination by the employer, severance payments will be paid most of the time.
+It is very often triggered by the lawsuit that many employees use as part of the negotiation process.
 The amount of severance pay depends on many factors – including your negotiation skills.
-Three factors are typically most relevant to calculate the “fair” amount of severance pay in Germany.
-The length of service, the last salary, and the “multiple”.
-This “multiple” is a factor between 0.5 and 1.5, depending on the circumstances of your individual case.
-Especially if a dismissal is “unfair”, the “multiple” will be higher.
+However, three factors are typically the most relevant drivers for the “fair” amount of severance pay in Germany.
+These are the length of service, the latest gross salary, and a “multiple”.
+This “multiple” is a factor, typically between 0.5 and 1.5, and very much depending on the circumstances of the individual case.
+Especially if a dismissal is “obviously unfair”, the “multiple” can be higher.

 What is a “fair” severance pay in Germany anyway?